sadhanaavasarala/learning-library/articles/SolutionEngineeringNATD.md

 Acquiring an Oracle Account is not required for the interview, however, doing so will allow you to see first hand some of Oracle's cloud products before your interview.

 To get an Oracle Trial account, please go the [Oracle Try It](https://cloud.oracle.com/tryit).
 From this website you can find answers to your questions concerning the Free Trial account, along with step by step instructions on how to register your account.
-After you account is provisioned, some of the services you may desire to use require that your Account's Storage Replication policy is set prior to using those services being used.
+After your account is provisioned, some of the services you may desire to use require that your Account's Storage Replication policy is set prior to using those services.
 Those instructions are provided later in this guide.

-Along with the instruction provided on the Oracle website and in this document, you can Click on this [Video Link](https://publicdocs-corp.documents.us2.oraclecloud.com/documents/link/LD408AE98AE514A9D8A5B144F6C3FF17C1177E4725F3/fileview/D5BB8965F597992573C1B2A4F6C3FF17C1177E4725F3/_CloudCredits_VideoEdit.mp4) to view a short video showing how to acquire a trial account.
+Along with the instruction provided on the Oracle website and **in this document**, you can Click on this [Video Link](https://publicdocs-corp.documents.us2.oraclecloud.com/documents/link/LD408AE98AE514A9D8A5B144F6C3FF17C1177E4725F3/fileview/D5BB8965F597992573C1B2A4F6C3FF17C1177E4725F3/_CloudCredits_VideoEdit.mp4) to view a short video showing how to acquire a trial account.

 **Note:** it may take 24 hours for your Trial to be approved/provisioned.